116 123 free from any phone

 - Help us with our branch fundraising efforts.

-- Sign up to Amazon Smile and select Kingston Samaritans as your chosen charity.
+- Sign up for Kingston Community Lottery and select Kingston Samaritans as your chosen charity.

 - Volunteer with us as a listening or support volunteer.

-- Follow @sams_kingston to keep up-to-date with what we're doing and share our message on Twitter.
+- Follow @sams_kingston on Twitter to keep up-to-date with what we're doing.

 At Samaritans, privacy is at the heart of what we do.
 We are committed to protecting your privacy and the personal information that we hold.
 Read our privacy statement here.